avirupc/learning-resources/README.md

 # learning-resources
 A collection of learning resources

-Hi!
 Welcome to my collection of learning resources.
 Here, I will continue to add materials primarily focused on Machine Learning and Statistical Methods.
 Over time, I may reorganize these topics in a more structured and interpretable way for easier navigation.

 ## NLP/LLM
 1. [Attention Is All You Need](https://arxiv.org/abs/1706.03762) - The seminal paper introducing transformers.